RSE-Sheffield/pando-python/episodes/profiling-lines.md

 - When is line level profiling appropriate?
 - What adjustments are required to Python code to profile with `line_profiler`?
-- How can `line_profiler` be used to profile a Python program?
+- How can `kernprof` be used to profile a Python program?
 <!-- Last two overlap somewhat -->
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - decorate Python code to prepare it for profiling with `line_profiler`
-- execute a Python program via `line_profiler` to collect profiling information about a Python program’s execution
+- execute a Python program via `kernprof` to collect profiling information about a Python program’s execution
 - interpret output from `line_profiler`, to identify the lines where time is being spent during a program’s execution

 ::::::::::::::::::::::::::::::::::::::::::::::::